 Why you shouldn’t put a coat on your baby in the car seat.
+This is very unsafe.
+You need to remove the coat before you strap your child in.

 Baby, it’s cold outside.
 The polar vortex has come and gone.
 We are in winter.
 Now “cold” is relative.
 I know some of you bundle up when it dips below 50 degrees F. I know some of you are like me and still don’t wear a coat when it is 3 degrees F. But no matter the exact temperature, we are all cold.
 Except some of you in special parts of the world but for my winter sanity, we will pretend your climate does not exist unless I am headed there for a vacay.